LackOfMorals/lackofmorals.github.io/_posts/2024-10-17-token-query-api-the-code.md

 # Commentary on the web application code used in SSO post

-As a follow on from my previous blog post, the trinity of SSO, Neo4j and a web application, this entry will look at the code used for the web application to see how it all fits together
+As a follow on from my previous blog post, the trinity of SSO, Neo4j and a web application, this entry takes a deeper look at the code used for the web application to see how it all fits together.

- Given my JS / React knowledge is basic ( and I'm flattering myself there ) you'll be relieved to know that this is not a PR review or a step by step journey.
+Given my JS / React knowledge is basic ( and I'm flattering myself there ) the more experienced of you are likely to be amused at my efforts.

- I'm just looking at the important bits in small snippetts at a time.
+The web application is based on code I had previously used for showing how graphql can be used to read data from Neo4j and displayed it in a table.
+I've borrowed heavily from OKtas example React application - many thanks to them.

- The web application is based on the example React application from Okta combined with code I had hanging around that obtained data from Neo4j and displayed it in a table.
+Lets start with the home page

 ### srv/pages/Home.jsx

-If the user is not authenticated, ```!authState.isAuthenticated```      ,then some descriptive text is shown and the user is invited to click on the Login button
+If the user is not authenticated, ```!authState.isAuthenticated```      ,then we show a bit of descriptive text and invite the user to auth by selecting the login button.

 ```Javascript
  {!authState.isAuthenticated && (